 - 1. Comply with the Covenants and observe the restrictions that are registered on the use of your lot - 2.
-Submit Design Plans to SIGV and obtain SIGV's Design Endorsement of the design plans before having sought Council and/or private certifier development approval - 3.
-Complete the construction of a residence within 30 months from completion of the Contract for Sale of Land - 4.
-Complete the landscape works within 4 weeks of receiving Occupation Certificate, as submitted with the design plans - 5.
+Submit Design Plans to SIGV and obtain SIGV's Design Endorsement of the design plans before having sought Council and/or private certifier development approval - Complete the construction of a residence within 30 months from completion of the Contract for Sale of Land - 4.
+Complete the landscape works within five weeks of receiving the first Occupation Certificate for your new home, as submitted with the design plans - 5.
 Ensure the maintenance of the street verge and kerb and gutter in front of your lot - 6.
-Complete the application form and submit to the Sales and Information Centre within five weeks of the issue of your Occupation Certificate.
+Complete the application form and submit to the Sales and Information Centre within five weeks of the issue of the first Occupation Certificate for your new home.